It’s a common question among expecting mothers: can wearing a waist trainer cause a miscarriage in early pregnancy?

 The Possible Benefits of Using a Waist Trainer During Early Pregnancy

 Many women may choose to continue wearing their waist trainers during this time.
-But there is a debate about whether it is safe or beneficial.
+However there is a debate about whether it is safe or beneficial.
 The potential risks of wearing a waist trainer during pregnancy may outweigh any potential benefits.

 However, there are some potential benefits to using a waist trainer during early pregnancy.
 But it’s essential to consult a doctor first to ensure it’s safe.
 Some of the benefits of wearing waist trainers during pregnancy are here: